– Realms of Fantasy, June 2003

 Well that’s what was inside my head.

+This issue of Realms of Fantasy was edited by Shawna McCarthy.
 This issue also includes fiction by Bruce Holland Rogers, Christopher Barzak, Robert Silverberg, Nina Kiriki Hoffman, Karen Traviss, and Gabriel Edson.

 Illustration by Scott Goto for Realms of Fantasy.
 Used with permission.